shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/README.md

 CIMLEDataLoader is a iterator object that subsamples data and returns chained dataloaders lazily, and the number of chained dataloaders are determined by `subsample_size` and `num_iteration` arguments.

+Another apporach to implement CIMLEDataLoader was to modify DataLoader source code to sample dataset when `iter` method gets called.
+However, `len` of dataloader is initialized in `__init__` and updating length of dataloader dynamically as chained dataloader generate was making conflict with other inner methods that are utilizing `__len__()` method.
+Thus, instead, iterator object has been created.

 ### How CIMLEDataLoader works

 #### Initialization